+We help and empower older people in Africa.
+We support older people to have secure incomes by advocating for pensions and providing livelihoods support.
+We ensure older people access the health services they need.
 We fight for older people's needs and rights to be placed right at the heart of policy and legislation.

 Where we work in Africa

 We reach out to help older people across Africa through our offices in the countries below, as well as through more than 30 HelpAge global network members.